How we finally regained some kind of control over our lives after Brexit snatched this from us

 “As I am sure you are aware, naturalization is not an automatic process …”

 That word “automatic” again.
-Obviously, everyone who has dealt with the Home Office is fully aware that nothing is “automatic”.
+Obviously, one who has dealt with the Home Office is fully aware that nothing is “automatic”.
 Moreover, how “automatic” the thing is was entirely tangential to our enquiry.

 The letter went on to make dark noises about the Home Office conducting checks with “government departments and external agencies [sic]” in order to assess Karin’s “good character” – all nonsense of course.
 She (a school teacher) had just had to obtain an enhanced DBS check from the Home Office.
 It took about a week.